 Conference and Symposium Presentations

 “(Sex) Work or Pleasure?: Elective Sex Work Films by Contemporary Women Filmmakers.”
-Panel tba.
-National Women’s Studies Association Conference, Baltimore, Nov.
-16-19, 2017.
+Panel: Making Sex Work: Toward a Resistant Pornographic Imagination.
+National Women’s Studies Association Conference, Baltimore, November 17, 2017.

 “Talking Back to Papa: Feminist Rewritings of ‘The Short Happy Life of Francis Macomber.’”
 Panel: Recent Critical work on Film and Television Adaptations of Literary Narratives.
 American Literature Association Conference, Boston, May 25, 2017.